Responding to Secondary Trauma Among Rural and American Indian Victim Service Providers in Montana

 Knight, K. E., & Ellis, C. (chairs) (2015).
 Studying rural victimization: Challenges, methodologies, and findings.
 Roundtable session presented at the meeting of the American Society of Criminology, Washington, DC.

 While Drs.
-Knight and Ellis are married, their collaboration on this project is a purely professional match.
+Knight and Ellis are married, their collaboration in this research is a purely professional match.
 Both joined MSU in 2014, when Knight first proposed a victimization study for CAIRHE in keeping with her primary research focus.
 The challenge of studying these issues in Montana brought in Ellis, who is interested in rural settings and specializes in qualitative research.

 “We’re learning everything we can about secondary trauma, and what we’re finding is that it’s understudied, it’s not well-defined, and there’s no known effective intervention,” Knight says.
 “It’s a challenging issue to study and address, but we think there’s some real room for growth in our understanding.”